michaelzhang114/durham-fragments/README.md

 # Durham Fragments

+### Application Details
+The live application can be found at https://durham-fragments.herokuapp.com

+#### Image length parameter
+By specifying `image_length`, you can adjust the pixel length of individual squares.
+The default is `image_length=80`.
+The original length of the squares is `150`.

 ### About “Fragments”

 The first iteration of this piece was created for the Spring 2019 Generative Media Authorship course taught by Bill Seaman and John Supko.